 The therapist uses a light touch contact on a clothed body to connect with the subtle rhythmic motion of the fluids surrounding the brain and spine, the cerebrospinal fluid.
-The practitioner ‘listens’ through her/his hands to what is going on in the body which allows for realignment, self-healing, rebalancing and a deep sense of relaxation.
+The practitioner ‘listens’ through her hands to what is going on in the body which allows for realignment, self-healing, rebalancing and a deep sense of relaxation.

-Craniosacral therapy is particularly effective in working with stress, anxiety and sleeping disorders as it helps to down-regulate the nervous system.
+Craniosacral therapy is particularly effective in working with stress, PTSD, anxiety and sleeping disorders as it helps to down-regulate the nervous system.

 During a session